andju/andju-know/docs/sport/cycling/de-augsburg-dinkelsbuehl.md

 > [!info] Getting away from Dinkelsbühl
-> While Dinkelsbühl has a train station, it sees - except for a historical train - no regular service.
+> Dinkelsbühl has a train station, but it is not serviced (except for an occasional historical train).
 >
 > One option would be to extend the route to [Dombühl](https://www.openstreetmap.org/#map=16/49.25210/10.29855), where regular trains to **Nürnberg** are leaving.
 Via Ansbach also to **Würzburg** and **Augsburg**.
 This route provides the opportunity to see [Feuchtwangen](https://www.openstreetmap.org/#map=16/49.16781/10.33133).
 >